sarahrshannon/sarahrshannon.github.io/_pages/software.md

 I am currently (December 2022) archiving my code on GitHub at repository [ClimateDataLab](https://github.com/ClimateDataLab).

-Below are the main projects I have worked on.
+Below are past projects I have worked on.
 <br />
 Developed a degree day snow and glacier melt model for the Dynamic fluxEs and ConnectIvity for Predictions of HydRology DECIPHeR.
 The model description is in [HESS](https://hess.copernicus.org/preprints/hess-2022-51/) and the code is available on [GitHub](https://github.com/sarahshannon/DECIPHeR-glacier)